 If you have a large environment, and are experiencing alerts on the Unavailable Task Rate datasource of your Collectors, you may need to tune your Collector to increase its monitoring capacity.

-The following table describes the capacity of differently sized Collectors measured in requests per second (RPS) and in terms of a “standard device”, which assumes there are 50 instances collected by each protocol checked with a 2 minute frequency.
+The following table describes the capacity of differently sized Collectors measured in requests per second (RPS) (except for Syslog, which is measured in events per second (EPS)) and in terms of a “standard device”, which assumes there are 50 instances collected by each protocol checked with a 2 minute frequency.
 These measurements are estimates and may not be accurate for every production environment.

 The capacity also depends on the number of instances that need to be discovered for each monitored device.
 For example, if each device is a load balancer with 10,000 instances, Collector capacity will be lower.
 And if each device is a switch with hundreds of interfaces, Collector capacity may be lower because it is limited by discovery.